Is there a single cause of adult teeth grinding?

 Let's Talk About Square Face Syndrome

 Once it reaches advanced stages, it can physically destroy your teeth and even alter your facial appearance.
 These are common conditions that patients develop over time if they keep grinding their teeth and don’t seek attention from a dentist to correct the problem.

 "With people who have sleep bruxism, the muscles go into hyper-function," says James Mah, a professor of clinical science at the University of Nevada, Las Vegas Dental School.

 "Much like a bodybuilder that's doing repetitive exercise day after day, the muscles enlarge."

 Teeth wear down and shorten due to being perpetually abused, while the facial muscles become very pronounced and bigger.
 This extreme outcome happens so frequently, the dental profession has given it a name: Square Face Syndrome.

 1. Guard Yourself: The easiest and least expensive way to try to work on your tooth grinding habit is to be fitted for a mouthguard by your dentist.
 If money is an issue, the second best solution is to buy an over-the-counter guard and wear it every night.

 2. Zen Out: Counter that stress by exercising, meditation, taking a walk outside sans phone.
 Warm baths have been known to ease tension.

 3. Get a Little Woo-Woo: Consider alternative therapies like acupressure, facial massages, acupuncture, essential oils and other holistic practices.

-Massaging your lower jaw and the surrounding areas with a gua sha tool (we like the one from Dr. Nadia) + Midnight Shift Oil will help relieve tension and stress, helping you relax for bed.
+Massaging your lower jaw and the surrounding areas with a rose quartz facial Roller Tool + Midnight Shift Oil will help relieve tension and stress, helping you relax for bed.
 Plus, it feels heavenly! ⠀⠀

 Double down on this skincare primetime with a relaxing oil that nourishes your skin AND helps you fall asleep with its aromatherapy components.